The Salty Bible

 Album scoped, single-valued

-Release date of the specific edition in "YYYY-MM-DD", "YYYY-MM" or "YYYY" format, depending on what parts are known. |
+Release date of the specific edition in "YYYY-MM-DD", "YYYY-MM" or "YYYY" format, depending on what parts are known.
+This date format is universally understood with no date and month ambiguity. |

 DISCNUMBER |